Newbridge Demesne: Background

 On 19 June 1736, Charles Cobbe, then Bishop of Kildare, paid £5,526.5.6 for the townlands of Donabate, Lainstown, Haggardstown and Newbridge, containing 490 acres.
 However, Bishop Cobbe had a prior interest in these lands, having come to the financial assistance of the Weyms family (port owners) some years earlier.
 When they had difficulty in repaying a mortgage taken out on the lands.
 On 21 July 1742 Bishop Cobbe made his second purchase of lands in the parish.
 These consisted of the townlands of Kilcreagh, Corballis and Baltra, containing in all 510 acres.
 The purchase price was £6,425.00.
 As with the first purchase, the Cobbe interest came into being through the owner, Maurice Keating, having difficulty repaying a mortgage.
 The final purchase of land by the Cobbe family was made in 1811, when Charles purchased the fields north of Newbridge Demesne and bordering Turvey Avenue.

 The Archbishop was succeeded by his son, Thomas, who in 1751 married Lady Elizabeth Beresford, daughter of the Earl of Tyrone.
 She brought a dowry with her, thus enabling major improvements to be made to the house.
 In the Red Drawing Room, added by them, they lavishly entertained and hung many superb pictures purchased on their behalf by the incumbent of Donabate Church, the Rev. Matthew Pilkington, who was well qualified to do the buying, as it was he who composed the first major English Dictionary of Painters.

 Their eldest son, Charles Cobbe, died in 1798, when their eldest grandson, another Charles, became heir apparent.
 He joined the army, served in India, and returned to Bath in 1805.
 Four years later he married Frances Conway and immediately came to live at Newbridge, where he carried out much refurbishing with the aid of his wife's money.
 During the family's absence in Bath, the Estate had become run down.
 Charles's considerable energies were used to build it up again.
 He threw down the "wretched mud cabins" occupied by his tenants and built new houses on his estates which were paid for by the sale of some of the family's most prized paintings, such as the Gastor Poussin and a Hobbema.
 Charles Cobbe died in 1857 and was succeeded by his son, another Charles.
 He, in turn, died in 1886, leaving no male issue, his estate passing to his wife for her lifetime.
 Before her death she persuaded Thomas Maberley Cobbe, a grandnephew of her late husband, to return to Newbridge from America to take over the estate.
 He died young in 1914, leaving two infant sons, Thomas and Francis, of whom the latter died in 1949.
 Thomas did not marry, and on his death in 1985 he was succeeded by Francis's family, Hugh, Alec, and Mary.

-The property was then acquired by the County Council, but the Cobbe family will continue to reside at Newbridge House from time to time, due to a special arrangement with the County Council.
+The property was then acquired by the County Council in 1985, but the Cobbe family continued to reside at Newbridge House from time to time, due to a special arrangement with the County Council.